 - Ken Carnes

-develop a reliable “moral compass” that the candidate will come to rely upon as part of his or her decision-making process.
-What it boils down to is the development of the ability to determine on their own what is “right and wrong” – and then get them to act on what is right because it is the right thing to do!
-This is not an easy undertaking for candidates who are 18 or 19 years old, however, success in this endeavor will help them immensely when they arrive at the academies and assume the responsibility as a leader.
-Once developed, some of our students refer to it as their “inner voice” and some even say it sounds much like the Director’s voice, however, whatever it is called, it serves them as a guide that will empower them to become a better leader and decision maker.
-Where they are going in their military career does not often afford them the luxury of time to make a study, take a poll or read a report in order to make a decision.
-This is where a strong moral compass comes into play and this is why we spend so much time working with students to exercise their sense of character which then refines their own ability to determine what is right or wrong – we align their moral compass.
-By dedicating much of the program to the development of a higher sense of character, integrity and honor, Greystone students are better prepared to make that seamless lateral transition into the academy lifestyle.
+At Greystone, emphasis is placed upon the development of an individual's moral compass.
+With students joining the team from around the country, not every candidate arrives with the same set of core values or an understanding of character and integrity – not every moral compass is necessarily aligned to true North.
+There is no "rule book" or "regulation manual" within Greystone – the students will receive that and more when they arrive at the academies.
+Instead, our focus is to develop a reliable "moral compass" that the candidate will come to rely on as part of his or her decision-making process.
+What it boils down to is the development of the ability to determine on their own what is "right and wrong" – and then motivate them to act on what is right because it is the right thing to do!
+This is not an easy undertaking for candidates who are 18 or 19 years old; however, success in this endeavor will help them immensely when they arrive at the academies and assume the responsibility as a leader.
+Once developed, some of our students refer to it as their "inner voice," and some even say it sounds much like the Director's voice; however, it serves as their guide, empowering them to become more confident decision-makers.
+Where they are going in their military career does not often afford them the luxury to create a study, take a poll, or read a report to decide on and then execute an effective plan of action.
+This is where a strong moral compass comes into play, and therefore, we spend a generous amount of time working with students to exercise their sense of character, which then refines their own ability to determine what is right or wrong – we align their moral compass.
+By dedicating much of the program to developing a higher sense of character, integrity, and honor, Greystone students are better prepared to make that seamless lateral transition into the academy lifestyle.

 We are what we repeatedly do.
 Excellence, therefore, is not an act but a habit.

-Greystone students are part of their own Adventuring Crew.
-Through this organization, Greystoners experience teambuilding, leadership and responsibility in high adventure outdoor environments.
-The Adventuring Crew also enables students to learn the meaning of “servant leadership” through hands-on community service in the Texas Hill Country.
-Each student contributes to local organizations such as the Salvation Army, Boys and Girls Clubs of America, the American Cancer Society (Relay for Life), Rotary, San Antonio Food Banks, and The First Tee.
-Through their community service, they have the chance to exercise their leadership skills as a mentor as well as a team leader in an organized environment.
-This empowers each candidate to further develop their self-confidence and feel a strong sense of accomplishment such that what they are doing for others really does matter and make a difference.
+Lastly, Greystone students participate in Community Service.
+Through their involvement as teacher assistants in the local elementary school, Greystoners exercise their team building, leadership, and instructional skills.
+Their Community Service also enables students to learn the meaning of "servant leadership" and have the chance to exercise their leadership skills as a mentor and a team leader in an organized environment.
+This empowers each candidate to develop their self-confidence further and feel a strong sense of accomplishment.
+What they are doing for others really does matter and makes a difference.